Adult Faith Formation

 Our recent studies have included the Acts of the Apostles, Paul’s letters, Book of Revelation and Old Testament Prophets.
 However, no prior participation is required.
 We welcome all to Bible Study.
 This seven week series will be on the Letter to the Hebrews.
 New Testament scholar, Rev. Raymond Brown, called the Letter to the Hebrews “one of the most impressive works in the New Testament.”
 The letter focuses on Jesus Christ as the new and everlasting covenant between God and His people.
 This letter speaks to the core tenets of our faith.

-This series begins on April 25, 2022 and will be offered twice each Monday.
+This series began on April 25, 2022 and will be offered twice each Monday.
 Our 10 a.m. session will be offered in person at Fr.
 Lacey Hall and at 7 p.m. virtually on Google Meet.
-To register or for technical problems, please contact Sabrina.

 Bible Study: The Old Testament Prophets, Part 2